About Us

 Image of a lynx with vertical blue and red stripes

-The Climate Action Tool is designed to inform and inspire local action to protect the natural resources of the northeastern U.S. from a changing climate.
+The Climate Action Tool (CAT) is designed to inform and inspire local action to protect the natural resources of the northeastern U.S. from a changing climate.
 It was developed for local decision-makers, conservation practitioners, large landowners, and community leaders, originally in Massachusetts but, due to broad interest, expanded a decade later across the region.

 With this tool, you can:

-1. access information on climate change impacts and vulnerability of species and habitats, especially fish and wildlife species inhabiting coasts, forests, and wetlands, as well as
+1. Access information on climate change impacts and vulnerability of species and habitats, especially fish and wildlife species inhabiting coasts, forests, and wetlands, as well as

-2. explore adaptation strategies and actions, related to connectivity, conservation planning, and forestry, among other relevant areas, that seek to increase the adaptation and health of natural communities.
+2. Explore adaptation strategies and actions, related to connectivity, conservation planning, and forestry, among other relevant areas, that seek to increase the adaptation and health of natural communities.

 You can learn more about using the tool in our User Guide.